Bedework/bw-dav-tester/README.md

 		ATTRIBUTE only
 			if set to 'yes' then all other test-suites (except others with the same attribute value set) will be skipped.
+		ATTRIBUTE change-uid
+			typically we need the calendar/contact data for a test file to have a common set of UIDs, and for each overall test file, to have unique UIDs.
+Occasionally, within a test file we also need test suites to have unique UIDs.
+The "change-uid" attribute can be used to reset the active UIDs for a test suite.

 		ELEMENT <require-feature>
 			set of features.